vypearr/myfirstmcp-openai/README.md

 ## Usage

-1. Clone Repo, Install AZD and run the following command to initialize the project.
+1. Clone Repo, go to the folder, Install AZD and run the following command to initialize the project.

 ```bash
 azd init